Senate Introduces Companion Kentucky Online Poker, Sports Bill

-Kentucky Senators are considering legalizing online poker, sports, and daily fantasy sports (DFS) in a companion bill matching one pending in the House.
+State Senators are considering legalizing Kentucky online sports betting, poker, and daily fantasy sports (DFS) in a companion bill matching one pending in the House.
 On Feb.
 7, state Sen. David Yates (D-Louisville) sponsored SB 73, which is in committee.

 Both bills call for a 6.75% tax rate on online poker and a 14.25% rate on mobile sports betting, which would make Kentucky one of the most affordable online gambling states for operators.